simeononsecurity/simeononsecurity.ch/content/guides/mastering-windows-cmd-scripting-advanced-ideas/index.en.md

 ### Achieving Process Detachment

 Detaching processes from the terminal proves incredibly useful in scenarios where you need to initiate long-running tasks, such as data synchronization or automated backups.
 The ability to **disown** processes allows you to multitask efficiently without worrying about command continuity.
-Imagine setting up a complex backup script using `start /b`, then focusing on other critical tasks while the backup seamlessly progresses in the background.
-This practice streamlines your workflow and boosts productivity.
+Imagine setting up a complex backup script using `start /b`, then focusing on other critical tasks while the backup smoothly progresses in the background.
+This practice simplifies your workflow and boosts productivity.

 ### Integrating into IT Management

 In **IT management** and **cybersecurity**, using the disowning concept can bring notable benefits.
 Picture a scenario where you're running vulnerability scans on multiple servers.
 By using `start /b`, you can initiate scans simultaneously while keeping your terminal available for additional tasks.
-This approach optimizes your resource use and empowers you to stay agile in managing various systems.
+This approach optimizes your resource use and helps you to stay agile in managing various systems.

 ### Making the Most of Automation